jawhartharuvana/jawhartharuvana.github.io/index.md

 ---
-layout: home
+layout: default
 title: Muhammed Jawhar
 ---

+# Muhammed Jawhar

+Political thought.
+Social analysis.
+Structured writing.

+---

-## About Me
+## About
-I am Muhammed Jawhar,
-This platform is where I develop and publish my thinking through essays, reflections, and visual documentation.

-## What you’ll find here
+I explore politics, institutions, and society through structured essays and reflections.

+This platform is not a blog.
+It is a record of thinking.

+---

+## Work

-- Essays on political and social issues
+- Essays
-- Personal reflections and perspectives
+- Analytical notes
-- Selected photographs
+- Visual documentation

+---

+## Latest Writing